the-vtex-files/the-vtex-files.github.io/discovery.md

 devoid of judgement,
-Looks like I've briefly communicated with him on the matter of classified material, some sort of secret biological weapon,
+Looks like I've briefly communicated with him on the matter of classified material, was this some sort of a new secret biological weapon?
-I needed to know more, I need to find John..
+I felt a sudden urge to know more, I needed to find John..
+I couldn't explain it, I just felt I was breaking out of solitary confinement.

-"Divock, tell me more about, you need to help me to find John!"
+"Tell me more, I need your help to find John!"
 But the spectre of Divock disappeared like he came.
 His last words were:
  U r just a copy of the original, which unfortunately has gone. "<br>
+Divock not alien, VteX corp. colonized.

 ![](https://github.com/the-vtex-files/the-vtex-files.github.io/blob/master/images/letter.gif)